 farawayfrom: 365 miles from Singapore

-Alternate calm anchorage is 4 miles up the Santubong River just before the bridge at the Sarawak Boat Club.
-Anchor just before the bridge in 4 metres to use the cheap facilities at the club on the west bank.
-Diesel can be sourced and the club has great seafood.
+Alternate calm anchorage is west of the Santubong National Park headland on the north coast four miles up the Santubong River at the bridge before the Sarawak Boat Club.
+Anchor just north of the bridge in 4 metres to use the cheap facilities at the club on the west bank.
+Diesel can be sourced and the club has great seafood. [/read]

 120 miles from Sarawak River Marina (Kuching)

 Sibu City is the gateway to the mighty Rajang River and its vast hinterland.
 As the main commercial centre and port for the Rajang Basin, it is the starting point for one of the world’s great river journeys.
-From here, local ferries can be taken hundreds of miles up the river through steep sided valleys, and on occasions rapids, right into the heart of Malaysian Borneo.
+From here, local ferries can be taken hundreds of miles up the river through steep sided valleys and, on occasion rapids, right into the heart of Malaysian Borneo.